 How Long Do Dental Bridges Last?

-Dental authorities offer different opinions on dental bridge lifespans.
-According to the Cleveland Clinic, dental bridges usually last about five to seven years, and certain types can last over 10 years.
-The University of Rochester Medical Center says that with good oral hygiene, most dental bridges can last even longer than 10 years, with the potential to last a lifetime.
+Good question!
+People in the dental profession have published varying opinions on how long bridges can last, largely because your oral care routine, diet, and lifestyle can greatly impact the lifespans of these devices.
+According to the Cleveland Clinic, dental bridges can last at least five to seven years, and by practicing good oral hygiene and visiting your dental professional for regular visits, it could last over 10 years.
+The University of Rochester Medical Center concurs, stating that with good oral hygiene, most dental bridges can last longer than 10 years and could even last a lifetime.